VOBS detailed info

 Friday and Saturday, June 1 and 2:

-- 6 to 9 am: Fresh brewed coffee and home-made breakfast and baked goods available for purchase from Pete's Cookshack!
+- 6 to 9 am: Fresh brewed coffee from Abracadabra Coffee and home-made breakfast sandwiches from Springmore Farm!

 - 8 am: Riverside pygmy goat yoga with Tayloe Denton.